Negative Energies in the Dirac equation: Conclusions

-The conclusion is: the doubling of the Fock space and the corresponding solutions of the Dirac equation got additional mathematical bases in this talk presentation.
+The main points of my paper are: there are ``negative-energy solutions" in that is previously considered as ``positive-energy solutions" of relativistic wave equations, and vice versa.
+Their explicit forms have been presented in the case of spin-1/2.
+Next, the relations to the previous works have been found.
+For instance, the doubling of the Fock space and the corresponding solutions of the Dirac equation obtained additional mathematical bases in this paper.
 Similar conclusion can be deduced for the higher-spin equations.
-I appreciate the discussions with participants of several recent Conferences.}